“Where can I sell my drone?” It is a question many of you looking to upgrade to the latest technology might be asking…

 eBay has tremendous brand recognition and of course a huge audience.
 If you have an eBay account and are prepared to pack and ship your drone, an eBay listing can be a good idea.
 Be prepared to take a bit of hit if it does sell, however. eBay takes around a 10%-12% cut of your profits.

-With one of the easiest and most streamlined listing services available for used drones and a very focused audience, DroneTrader.com gives you a much higher likelihood of selling your drone than a general classifieds site.
-Best of all, it’s free!
-(DroneTrader has both a US and Canadian site available).
-DroneTrader is also ready to launch a used passenger drone division for when the time comes (it can’t come soon enough!)
+With one of the easiest to use ad posting services available and a very targeted audience, DroneTrader.com gives you a much higher likelihood of selling your second hand drone than a general classifieds site such as Craigslist or Kijiji.
+Best of all, it is free to post ads and DroneTrader does not take a commission!
+(DroneTrader has both a USA and Canadian site available).

 There are several drone Facebook groups around that allow you to post used equipment.
 A great free listing option, but remember most Facebook groups are private and therefore not indexed by Google (so your ad won’t pop up in Google search results).
 DroneTrader (mentioned above) also offers a private Facebook group where members can post their used equipment for maximum visibility to potential buyers.